ariefeko/livewire-wizard/README.md

 # Livewire Wizard
-This is a simple wizard form with multiple steps, hope it is useful for your project.
+This is a simple wizard form with multiple steps, hope useful

 ## Instalation